 Leadership and gaps: the need for a strategic Industry 4.0 and Industrial Internet of Things roadmap

 There is no doubt about it: wherever you look, you see the same gaps.
-A large majority of companies, anywhere in the world, sees that Industry 4.0 and the Industrial Internet of Things will 1) affect the manufacturing industry (and others) and 2) be essential for them.
+A large majority of companies, anywhere in the world, sees that Industry 4.0 and the (Industrial) Internet of Things will 1) affect the manufacturing industry (and others) and 2) be essential for them.

 Yet, at the same time they feel uncertain, are underprepared, aren’t really sure if they grasp the benefits and face a range of stumbling blocks that make it hard to take action.
 This is a classic but it’s time to solve it.

-Remember that big integrated opportunity we just mentioned and we’re pretty sure that’s what the core themes of value and integrated industry of Hannover Messe are about too: it’s a vast given and we have an inevitable tendency to focus on leveraging and seeing the opportunities in what we know.
+Remember that big integrated opportunity we just mentioned and we’re pretty sure that’s what the core themes of value and integrated industry of Hannover Messe 2017 were about too: it’s a vast given and we have an inevitable tendency to focus on leveraging and seeing the opportunities in what we know.
 Indeed, that optimization and automation part of the equation.
 It’s in the part that we might not see yet where the real value lies.
 There is no universal rule that says that there is more value in the less obvious and more difficult than in the obvious and low hanging fruit or immediate needs (which of course need to be tackled) but in a transformational context there truly is.
 And it’s why we need to be more strategic and work around scenarios, involving experts and customers and so on.
 The first step to get that done is a clear and informed vision for the future that looks at this vast integrated potential.
 That is a task for leadership.